-- 1. And after the uproar was ceased, Paul called unto him the disciples, and embraced them, and departed for to go into Macedonia. - 2.
-And when he had gone over those parts, and had given them much exhortation, he came into Greece,
+1. And after the uproar was ceased, Paul called unto him the disciples, and embraced them, and departed for to go into Macedonia.

-- 3. And there abode three months.
+- 2. And when he had gone over those parts, and had given them much exhortation, he came into Greece, - 3.
+And there abode three months.
 And when the Jews laid wait for him, as he was about to sail into Syria, he purposed to return through Macedonia. - 4.
 And there accompanied him into Asia Sopater of Berea; and of the Thessalonians, Aristarchus and Secundus; and Gaius of Derbe, and Timothy; and of Asia, Tychicus and Trophimus. - 5.
 These going before tarried for us at Troas. - 6.
 And we sailed away from Philippi after the days of unleavened bread, and came unto them to Troas in five days; where we abode seven days.

-One way how the feast would have looked different for Christians and continues to be different for Christians today is the sacrifice of Jesus Christ who died once for all through which we are sanctified.
+What changed between the Old and New Testaments was the death and resurrection of Jesus Christ.
+With the death and resurrection of Jesus Christ, He died once for all through which our sins are forgiven and through which we are sanctified.
 There is no longer any need for the ritual sacrifices and offerings as given in the Old Testament, however, nothing in what Paul wrote to the Corinthians indicates the Holy Days were no longer being kept.
-These were still being kept by the Christians, albeit with a different look and feel.
+There is nothing written anywhere in the Bible which tells us or suggests that other days were to be observed.
+The Holy Days were still being kept by the Christians without the need for the sacrifices of the Old Testament.
 This change is beautifully explained in Hebrews where the wording shows that the sacrifice of Jesus Christ replaces all of these offerings and sacrifices of the Old Testament.
 Hebrews ten verse one.